 - They’re good for the environment!
 Many metal roofs, particularly aluminum and copper, are made from recycled material.
 And these roofs can be recycled over and over again.

 - Metal roofs just plain look good!
 Prefer the look of shingles, tile, or wood shakes?
 Metal roofing can be made to look just like them.
 And metal will continue looking terrific for a much longer period of time.

 Standing Seam Metal Roof

 Metal roofing primarily comes in two different types: Corrugated galvanized steel and aluminum.
 Steel roofing is less expensive than aluminum and is found virtually everywhere.
 Aluminum roofing, although more costly, is lightweight, long-lasting, and corrosion-resistant.
-Which roof type is best for your structure depends on many factors, not the least of which is climate.
+Which roof type is best for your structure depends on many factors, not the least of which is the climate.
 For example, in salty climates near the ocean, aluminum roofing is often the metal of choice.